Dior15/BlueCircuit/README.md

 ### Requirements

-To run MovieFlix through an IDE it will require Python3 and the Python libraries 'Flask', 'Flask-sqlalchemy', 'werkzeug' and 'tmdbsimple'
+To run MovieFlix through an IDE, it will require Python3 and the Python libraries 'Flask', 'Flask-sqlalchemy', 'werkzeug', and 'tmdbsimple'

 These libraries can be installed by using pip in your shell of choice and running the commands:
 - pip install flask